edevost/foxmask/docs/installation.rst

 .. code-block:: console

-   $ sh install-ubuntu16.sh
+   $ sh install-Ubuntu16.sh

 .. note::
-   You can issue the install command from any directory, the script will download all the needed softwares in your home directory.
+   You can issue the install command from any directory, the script will download all the needed software in your home directory.
 Please do **not** run the script prefixed by sudo.

 Once the installation if finished, you will have a ``foxmask`` directory